“Lookback” rule lets you use 2019 income on two credits

 Taxpayers who claim the Earned Income Credit (EIC) and Additional Child Tax Credit (ACTC) received some good news recently.
-A special rule in the Dec. stimulus bill lets you continue to claim these valuable credits–even if your income changed in 2020.
+Recent legislation lets you continue to claim these valuable credits–even if your income changed.

 With this new “lookback” rule, you can choose to use your 2019 earned income information to determine your eligibility for the Earned Income Credit and the Additional Child Tax Credit if your 2020 earned income is lower than your 2019 earned income and doing so results in a larger credit.